apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 The following is an example.
 The `keyAuth` is enabled on the specified route to restrict user access.

-* Creates a ApisixConsumer, and set the attributes of plugin `key-auth`:
+* Creates an ApisixConsumer, and set the attributes of plugin `key-auth`:

 ```shell
 kubectl apply -f - <<EOF